danyx23/elm-movie-domino/Readme.md

 3. You need to add a field in the Actor record to store the image url, add/modify the json decoder to extract it from the api result and then display the image in the view function that displays the actors name

+4. Components in Elm are a bit different than in OO languages - they are Like a small nested elm architecture, with their own Model and Message data types, and their own init, update and view functions.
+Use the [pair of counters example](http://guide.elm-lang.org/architecture/modularity/counter_pair.html) from the Elm Architecture Guide as a template on how to proceed.

+5. For a component to communicate back to the main app, one good strategy is to change the component's update function to return a 3-tuple instead of a 2-tuple where the third part is a new custom message type to signal changes back to the component